 - Reduced household income and increased financial pressures on families due to the economic downturn, loss of employment and reduction in salaries (including for those subject to the UK Job Retention Scheme).
-Likely to be an increase in unemployment when this much needed scheme comes to an end. - Increase in the number of families accessing Universal Credit and other benefits, and the delay in receiving payments - Whether families claiming UC for the first time are being sufficiently signposted to other forms if income they can claim e.g. DAF, FSM

-- Additional pressures placed upon families already struggling due to on-going debt - Childcare considerations after lockdown should be planned for now.
-As well as continuing to support key workers, childcare should be prioritised for low income families and those in greatest need, some of whom will be returning to work sooner than other parts of the population. - Welcome the additional investment in the Discretionary Assistance Fund (DAF) but the promotion of the scheme could be enhanced, to ensure that more families in hardship are aware of the additional financial support available during this crisis.
-Promotion should be prioritised through, for example existing information channels for parents and through schools. - Pressure on families in relation to payments for utility bills including access to broadband and housing costs - An increase in the numbers of young people presenting as homeless - Support increased representation being made to the UK Government in respect of calls for an uplift in the child element of Universal Credit, child tax credits and other welfare benefit entitlements - Welsh Government should continue work previously underway in considering ways in which some benefits could be devolved to wales in the future - Continue to implement the new socio economic duty placed on some public bodies taking the lived experiences of children and young people into account - Take forward the recommendations of the End Child Poverty Network Cymru - Ensure that all decisions made when current lockdown restrictions are lifted are 'poverty proofed'.
-The impact of decision making on children in low income families should be a priority consideration.
+Likely to be an increase in unemployment when this much needed scheme comes to an end. - Increase in the number of families accessing Universal Credit and other benefits, and the delay in receiving payments - Whether families claiming UC for the first time are being sufficiently signposted to other forms if income they can claim e.g. DAF (Discretionary assistance fund), FSM (Free school meals) - Additional pressures placed upon families already struggling due to ongoing debt - Childcare considerations after lockdown should be planned for now.
+As well as continuing to support key workers, childcare should be prioritised for low income families and those in greatest need, some of whom will be returning to work sooner than other parts of the population. - Welcome the additional investment in the Discretionary Assistance Fund(DAF) but the promotion of the scheme could be enhanced, to ensure that more families in hardship are aware of the additional financial support available during this crisis.
+Promotion should be prioritised through, for example existing information channels for parents and through schools. - Pressure on families in relation to payments for utility bills including access to broadband and housing costs - An increase in the numbers of young people presenting as homeless - Support increased representation being made to the UK Government in respect of calls for an uplift in the child element of Universal Credit, child tax credits and other welfare benefit entitlements

-10. Food insecurity
+8. Food insecurity